 Visitors to the forts can explore ramparts, learn about their history and enjoy stunning views of the surrounding landscape.

-20. Be on cloud nine with a Hot Air Balloon Ride
+20. Experience a Hot Air Balloon Ride

 Sail across the sky and see Goa from the clouds in a dreamy hot air balloon.
 Head to Assolda Football Grounds in Chandor, south Goa, first thing in the morning and begin your hot air balloon ride as the sun rises.